Rules

 Request unexpectedly allowed

-- Check if an allow rule is overriding your expected deny.
+- Check if an allow rule is matching before your intended deny rule (priority ordering within a scope).

 Rules not working